cmp-202/ssh2shell/README.md

 ------------------------
 If the commands you need to run would be better suited to a bash script as part of the process it is possible to generate or get the script on the fly.
 You can echo/printf the script content into a file as a command, ensure it is executable, run it and then delete it.
-The other option is to curl or wget the script from a remote location and do the same but this has some risks associated with it.
+The other option is to curl or wget the script from a remote location but this has some risks associated with it.
 I like to know what is in the script I am running.

 **Note** # and > in the following commands with conflict with the host.standardPrompt definition ">$%#" change it to "$%"